tronprotocol/tips/tip-XXXX.md

 Discussions-To: https://github.com/tronprotocol/tips/issues/810
 ---
 # Abstract

-This TIP introduces a native, optional, protocol-level inheritance mechanism for all TRON network accounts.
+This TIP introduces a native, optional, protocol-level inheritance mechanism for TRON accounts.

-This mechanism allows account owners to define a time-based Inheritance Key for their account, which provides operational access to the account’s assets only if cryptographic inactivity of the Owner Key is detected and after a predefined delay period explicitly set by the owner has elapsed.

-## The Inheritance Key operates:
+Under this proposal, every TRON account is capable of supporting a dedicated Inheritance Key at the protocol level.
+The Inheritance Key is disabled by default and becomes operational only if explicitly configured by the account owner.

+The owner may configure an inheritance delay period and assign an Inheritance Key.
+If no valid Owner Key activity occurs during the configured delay period, the Inheritance Key becomes active and may operate within the scope of a restricted Active Permission.

+### The Owner Key always remains the ultimate authority of the account.
+At any time, including after inheritance activation, the owner may:

 .
-Without exposing or compromising the Owner Key
+Disable the Inheritance Key

 .
+Modify or reset the inheritance delay

+.
+Replace the existing Inheritance Key with a completely new one

+Activation of the Inheritance Key never disables, replaces, or reduces the authority of the Owner Key.

+### The inheritance mechanism operates:

+.
+Without exposing or sharing the Owner Key

+.
 Without relying on smart contracts

 .
-Without additional gas or fee requirements
+Without dependency on any specific wallet implementation

 .
-Without dependency on any specific wallet or off-chain service
+Without dependency on off-chain services

-and is implemented natively at the protocol level as an intrinsic part of TRON accounts.
+Configuration, activation, deactivation, and replacement of the Inheritance Key are native protocol-level account operations and do not require deployment of smart contracts or any inheritance-specific fees.

+Transactions executed through an active Inheritance Key remain subject to TRON's normal bandwidth, energy, and fee rules.
-In addition to inheritance use cases, this mechanism also serves as a secure access recovery path, even for the owner themselves, in situations such as

-. permanent loss of the Seed Phrase
-. cognitive diseases (e.g., Alzheimer’s), coma, long-term incapacity . or unexpected incidents that prevent access to the primary account key.
+Beyond inheritance scenarios, this mechanism can also function as a secure recovery path for account owners in situations such as loss of private keys, loss of seed phrases, cognitive impairment, long-term incapacity, or other events that prevent access to the primary account credentials.

 # Rationale